Helicopter Academy logo

 The job path starts early

-Career students should plan commercial, CFI, time building, and first-job strategy before the final checkride.
+Career students should plan commercial, CFI/CFII, time building, and first-job strategy before the final checkride.

 A student who trains without a roadmap can spend more than necessary because every stage becomes a separate decision.
 A planned sequence reduces guesswork and helps each step prepare for the next.

-Helicopter Academy’s approach is to connect the student’s goal with the right training order: written test preparation, private pilot, commercial pilot, instructor ratings, and hour-building support where appropriate.
+Helicopter Academy’s approach is to connect the student’s goal with the right order: written-test preparation, Private Pilot Helicopter, Commercial Pilot Helicopter, instructor ratings, and hour-building support where appropriate.

 Helpful next steps